Logarithmic adic spaces: some foundational results: Kummer etale topology

-\begin{rk} Definition \ref{def-ket-mor} can be extended beyond the case of locally noetherian fs log adic spaces, with suitable $P$ and $Q$, such that all adic spaces involved are \'etale sheafy.
+\begin{rk} Definition \ref{def-ket-mor} can be extended beyond the case of locally noetherian fs log adic spaces, with suitable $P$ and $Q$, when all adic spaces involved are \'etale sheafy.
 However, we will not pursue this generality in this paper. \end{rk}